-Acceptable Solutions Performance Criteria A1 P1.1 No Acceptable Solution.
-Buildings and works, excluding coastal protection works, within a coastal inundation hazard area must have a tolerable risk, having regard to: (a) whether any increase in the level of risk from coastal inundation requires any specific hazard reduction or protection measures; (b) any advice from a State authority, regulated entity or a council; and (c) the advice contained in a coastal inundation hazard report, and P1.2 A coastal inundation hazard report also demonstrates that the building or works: (a) do not cause or contribute to coastal inundation on the site, on adjacent land or public infrastructure; and (b) can achieve and maintain a tolerable risk from a 1% annual exceedance probability coastal inundation event in 2100 for the intended life of the use without requiring any specific coastal inundation protection works.
+Acceptable Sol lutions Performance Criteria A1 P1.1 No Acceptable S Solution. works ngs and works, excluding coastal protection s, within a coastal inundation hazard area must a tolerable risk, having regard to: . , whether any increase in the level of risk from coastal inundation requires any specific hazard reduction or protection measures; any advice from a State authority, regulated entity or a council; and (-) the advice contained in a coastal inundation hazard report.
+P1.2 stal inundation hazard report also demonstrates ne building or works: (do not cause or contribute to coastal inundation on the site, on adjacent land or public infrastructure; and i can achieve and maintain a tolerable risk from a 1% annual exceedance probability coastal inundation event in 2100 for the intended life of the use without requiring any specific coastal inundation protection works.